Bhagat Singh Koshyari: Political career

-In the 2014 Indian general election, he was elected to the 16th Lok Sabha from Nainital-Udhamsingh Nagar, Lok Sabha constituency.
+In the 2014 Indian general election, he was elected to the 16th Lok Sabha from Nainital Uddhamsingh Nagar, Lok Sabha constituency.

 On 5 September 2019, he was appointed as the Governor of Maharashtra.
 Further, in August 2020 he was also appointed as the Governor of Goa (additional charge).
-He stepped down as the Governor of Maharashtra on 12 February 2023, a month after he met Prime Minister Narendra Modi and expressed his desire to resign from his post and retire, after many decades as a successful politician and social activists.
+He stepped down as the Governor of Maharashtra on 12 February 2023, a month after he met Prime Minister Narendra Modi and expressed his desire to resign from his post and retire, after many decades as a politician and social activist.

 Social activities

 He founded various schools in Uttarakhand (Saraswati Shishu Mandir, Pithoragarh, Vivekanand Vidya Mandir Inter College, Pithoragarh; and Saraswati Vihar Higher Secondary School, Nainital).

 Even after years in politics, he remains steadfast in his dedication to education.
-He is currently serving as the Governor of Maharashtra and is the (ex-officio) Chancellor of the University of Mumbai.
-Since 2019 (during his tenure as the Governor), there have been several crucial developments in the state's higher education atmosphere.
-These range from the introduction of the NEP 2020, and the setting up of many state cluster universities - Dr. Homi Bhabha State University & HSNC University, Mumbai of which he is the (ex-officio) chancellor.
+He is served as the Governor of Maharashtra and is the (ex-officio) Chancellor of the University of Mumbai.
+From 2019 till 2023,(during his tenure as the Governor), there have been several crucial developments in the state's higher education atmosphere.
+These range from the introduction of the NEP 2020, and the setting up of many state cluster universities - Dr. Homi Bhabha State University & HSNC University, Mumbai of which he was the (ex-officio) chancellor.

 Controversies

 While Koshyari served as the governor, he sparked a row in a speech by saying, "There will be no money left, and Mumbai will cease to exist as the financial capital of India, if Rajasthani-Marwaris and Gujaratis are removed from these areas of Maharashtra".
 This statement received large backlash from the opposition parties; even the ruling BJP distanced itself from the situation.
 Koshyari later apologised for hurting the sentiments of Marathi people.
 Shiv Sena Chief Uddhav Thackeray lashed out to the Governor for his insensitive and senile remarks terming it an insult to Marathi pride.

-In November 2022, while giving a speech to students of a university, attended by NCP leader Sharad Pawar and Union Minister Nitin Gadkari, Governor Koshyari called Chhatrapati Shivaji Maharaj an olden days idol, sparking a row of discontent over whole Maharashtra.
+In November 2022, while giving a speech to students of a university, attended by NCP leader Sharad Pawar and Union Minister Nitin Gadkari, Governor Koshyari called Shivaji an olden days idol, sparking a row of discontent over whole Maharashtra.